jostsalathe/korg_ms-x/README.md

 He built it with a lot of perf board and freehand wiring.

+Also special thanks to Heiner Büge who convinced me to build this mod with him.
+He also brought a lot of knowledge about analog synthesizers into this project and I would **not** have been able to develop this project without him!

 ## Where this project takes over

-This project aims to take that design and develop a neat printed circuit board with SMD components where sensible so that it can be produced and to a large degree even be assembled by cheap manufacturers like [JLCPCB](jlcpcb.com) or [PCBWay](pcbway.com).
+This project aims to take the design of Soul Machine and develop a neat printed circuit board with SMD components where sensible so that it can be produced and to a large degree even be assembled by cheap manufacturers like [JLCPCB](jlcpcb.com) or [PCBWay](pcbway.com).

 ## Parts